patshaughnessy/patshaughnessy.github.io/posts/2017-12-15-looking-inside-postgres-at-a-gist-index.markdown

 still be fast because the GiST tree limits the scope of the search.
-Instead of executing <span class="code">p <@ q</span> on every one of the million rows, Postgres only needs to run <span class="code">p <@ q</span> a handful of times, on a few union records and on the child segments of the tree that contains values that might match.
+Instead of executing <span class="code">p <@ q</span> on every one of the million rows, Postgres only needs to run <span class="code">p <@ q</span> a handful of times, on a few union records and on the child segments of the tree that contain values that might match.

 <div style="float: right; padding: 8px 0px 20px 30px; text-align: center; line-height:18px">